Emmett Kelly

-Emmett Leo Kelly (December 9, 1898 – March 28, 1979) was an American circus performer, who created the clown character "Weary Willie," based on the hobos of the Great Depression in the 1930s.
+Emmett Leo Kelly (December 9, 1898 – March 28, 1979) was an American circus performer who created the clown character "Weary Willie", based on the hobos of the Great Depression in the 1930s.

 Early life

-Emmett Leo Kelly was born in Sedan, Kansas on December 9, 1898.
+Emmett Leo Kelly was born in Sedan, Kansas, on December 9, 1898.
 His father, Thomas, was a section foreman for the Missouri-Pacific Railroad.
-While still a child, the family moved to a farm in Southern Missouri, where his father had purchased a farm in Texas County, near the community of Houston.
+While he was still a child, the family moved to Southern Missouri where his father had purchased a farm in Texas County, near the community of Houston, Missouri.
 In the summer of 1909, he attended both the Mighty Haag and M.L.
 Clark and Son's circuses.

-As a youth, his mother Mollie enrolled him in the Landon School of Cartooning, a correspondence school where he began developing his artistic skill.
+As a youth, he was enrolled by his mother, Mollie, in the Landon School of Cartooning, a correspondence school where he began developing his artistic skill.

-In 1917 Kelly moved to Kansas City, hoping to get a job as a newspaper cartoonist.
-It was there that he created a cartoon of a tramp that he originally named "Old Dubey."
+In 1917, Kelly moved to Kansas City, hoping to get a job as a newspaper cartoonist.
+It was there that he created a cartoon of a tramp that he originally named "Old Dubey".
 While in Kansas City, Kelly began working for carnivals and circuses and trained as a trapeze artist.

-In August 1920 Kelly returned to his adopted hometown of Houston, Missouri where he appeared as a "cartoonist and comedy specialist" at the town's annual "Old Settlers Reunion."
+In August 1920, Kelly returned to his adopted hometown of Houston, Missouri where he appeared as a "cartoonist and comedy specialist" at the town's annual "Old Settlers Reunion".